jbirddog/git-debranch/README.md

 pip install git-debranch
 ```

-_Note: PyPI is currently blocking new uploads.
+_Note: This is currently blocked on an upcoming release of SpiffWorkflow.
 Once resolved this will work.
-For now you need to
-clone the repo and do a local install: pip install -r requirements.txt_
+For now you need to clone the repo and do a local install: pip install -r requirements.txt_

 ## Usage